fdev31/drink/README.md

 -   Add a nice Help by default
 -   Basic *date* type (used in TODO example object), will pop a calendar up in edit form
+-   Renamed File to "WebFile"
+-   Better web 2.0 experience
 -   Support for web-editable default actions on objects (avoids redirects)
 -   Add a custom wsgi loader that gracefully loads the fastest compatible wsgi backend available
 -   Finder now also deletes traces of old objects
 -   Add support for *"full"* search in finder
--   add Indent/Deindent support to Markdown editor
+-   Add Indent/Deindent support to Markdown editor
 -   As always: Fixes & Bugs

 ## Roadmap